djrusso/Dynamic-Optimization-Course/index.md

 ## Homework
 We will have a short homework each week.
+Please write down a precise, rigorous, formulation of all word problems.
+For example, specify the state space, the cost functions at each state, etc.

 1. Due Monday 2/3: Vol I problems 1.23, 1.24 and 3.18